nf-core/mag/docs/usage.md

 * `test`, `test_hybrid`, `test_host_rm`, `test_hybrid_host_rm`, `test_busco_auto`
     * Profiles with a complete configuration for automated testing
     * Includes links to test data so needs no other parameters
+* `ancient_dna`
+    * A profile to run MAG with ancient DNA assembly specific parameters and the ancient DNA subworkflow.

 ### `-resume`